 - 1. Application requirements.
 An application for a Temporary Sign Permit must be filed on the form(s) provided by the Agency, together with all required fees and all other information and materials specified by the application requirements list provided by the Agency. - 2.
 Findings and decision.
 After a Temporary Sign Permit application is deemed complete, the Director shall approve, conditionally approve, or deny the application.
-The Director may approve a Sign Permit application, with or without conditions, only after finding that the temporary sign complies with the standards of Chapter 22.28 (Signs) and the sign will not impair pedestrian and vehicular safety.
+The Director may approve a Sign Permit application, with or without conditions, only after finding that the temporary sign complies with the standards of Chapter 22.28 (Signs).